Table of Contents

 Why Content Marketing?

-Here are a couple of important reasons companies must consider investing substantively in content marketing.
+Here are a couple of important reasons companies must consider investing substantively in creating a content marketing strategy.

 According to the Secret Life of Search study, 82% of searchers would choose a brand they are familiar with.
 When devising a content marketing strategy, efforts should be focused on how to create ‘brand familiarity’ to ensure that more and more people visit your page and depend on your brand for information.
 It is believed that brand familiarity often turns out to be more persuasive than search engine rankings.
 If a person were to search for an item, they are more likely to have a particular brand in mind.
 They would scroll down to look for that particular page before considering unfamiliar brands, even though the latter might be higher up in the search engine rankings.